progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Now that you have a remote Git repository set up as a point for all the developers to share their code, and you’re familiar with basic Git commands in a local workflow, you’ll look at how to utilize some of the distributed workflows that Git affords you.-->

 Du hast jetzt ein externes Repository aufgesetzt, sodass alle Mitglieder des Teams ihren Code zur Verfügung stellen können, und Du hast dich mit den wesentlichen Git Befehlen für die Arbeit in einem lokalen Repository vertraut gemacht.
-Als nächstes werden wir uns einige Arbeitsabläufe für distribuierte Repositories ansehen, die Git dir ermöglicht.
+Als nächstes werden wir uns einige Arbeitsabläufe für distribuierte Repositories ansehen, die Git Dir ermöglicht.

 <!--In this chapter, you’ll see how to work with Git in a distributed environment as a contributor and an integrator.
 That is, you’ll learn how to contribute code successfully to a project and make it as easy on you and the project maintainer as possible, and also how to maintain a project successfully with a number of developers contributing.-->